Template Best Practices

 Your team will see “Hero Image” in the editor, not <img>.
 Clear labels reduce confusion and prevent editing mistakes.

-Section titled “Use mm-type for multi-line content”The mm-type attribute controls which input field appears in the editor.
+Section titled “Use mm-type for multi-line and formatted content”The mm-type attribute controls which input field appears in the editor.

 | Type | Use case |